Link2004tw/quantum-energy-contracts/docs/Contract functions.md

 ### Purpose and Use Cases

-Pauses the `EnergyContract` smart contract by calling `pause`, preventing most interactions (e.g., purchases, energy additions).
+Pauses the `EnergyContract` smart contract by calling `pause`, preventing most interactions (e.g., purchases, uranium additions).
 Used by admins to temporarily halt contract operations for maintenance or emergency purposes.
 Requires a signed transaction and admin privileges.

 ### Parameters